dieterich-lab/MiMB_JACUSA2_chapter/README.md

   <em>Figure 1: Membership score of resulted patterns</em>
 </p>

-- Run `visualize_pattern` rule to visualize patterns and their combinations.
+- Run `visualize_pattern` target to visualize patterns and their combinations.
 ```
 $ snakemake --cores all visualize_pattern
 ```